 His current research interests include pattern recognition, computer vision, and natural language processing. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Ying Tang} (Senior Member, IEEE) received the B.S. and M.S. degrees from the Northeastern University, P. R. China, in 1996 and 1998, respectively, and Ph.
-D degree from New Jersey Institute of Technology in 2001.
-She is currently Full Professor and the Undergraduate Program Chair of Electrical and Computer Engineering at Rowan University, Glassboro, New Jersey.
-Her current research interest lies in the area of cyber-physical social systems, extended reality, adaptive and personalized systems, modeling and adaptive control for computer-integrated systems, and sustainable production automation.
-Her work has been continuously supported by NSF, EPA, US Army, FAA, DOT, private foundations, and industry.
-She has three USA patents, and over 250 peer-reviewed publications, including 88 journal articles, 2 edited books, and 6 book/ encyclopedia chapters.
-Dr. Tang is presently Associate Editor of IEEE Transactions on Systems, Man, and Cybernetics: Systems, IEEE Transactions on Intelligent Vehicles, IEEE Transactions on Computational Social Systems, and Springer's Discover Artificial Intelligence.
-She is the Founding Chair of Technical Committee on Intelligent Solutions to Human-aware Sustainability for IEEE Systems, Man, \& Cybernetic, and the Founding Chair of Technical Committee on Sustainable Production Automation for IEEE Robotic and Automation. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Weikai Li} received his B.S. degree in Information and Computing Science (2015) and M.S. degree in Computer Science and Technology (2018) from Chongqing Jiaotong University, Chongqing, China.
+\begin{IEEEbiography} [{ }] {Ying Tang} (Senior Member, IEEE) received the B.S. and M.S. degrees from Northeastern University, P. R. China, in 1996 and 1998, respectively, and the Ph.D. degree from the New Jersey Institute of Technology in 2001.
+She is currently a Full Professor and the Undergraduate Program Chair of Electrical and Computer Engineering at Rowan University, Glassboro, New Jersey.
+Her current research interests lie in the areas of cyber-physical social systems, extended reality, adaptive and personalized systems, modeling and adaptive control for computer-integrated systems, and sustainable production automation.
+Her work has been continuously supported by NSF, EPA, the U.S. Army, FAA, DOT, private foundations, and industry.
+She holds three U.S. patents and has over 250 peer-reviewed publications, including 88 journal articles, 2 edited books, and 6 book/encyclopedia chapters.
+Dr. Tang is presently an Associate Editor of IEEE Transactions on Systems, Man, and Cybernetics: Systems, IEEE Transactions on Intelligent Vehicles, IEEE Transactions on Computational Social Systems, and Springer's Discover Artificial Intelligence.
+She is the Founding Chair of the Technical Committee on Intelligent Solutions to Human-aware Sustainability for IEEE Systems, Man, \& Cybernetics Society and the Founding Chair of the Technical Committee on Sustainable Production Automation for the IEEE Robotics and Automation Society. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Weikai Li} received his B.S. degree in Information and Computing Science (2015) and M.S. degree in Computer Science and Technology (2018) from Chongqing Jiaotong University, Chongqing, China.
 He obtained his Ph.D. degree in Computer Science and Technology from the College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics, Nanjing, China, in 2022.

-He is currently a Lecturer at the School of Mathematics and Statistics, Chongqing Jiaotong University.
+He is currently a Lecturer at the School of Computer and Artificial Intelligence, Shandong Jianzhu University.
 He is also a Researcher with the MIIT Key Laboratory of Pattern Analysis and Machine Intelligence (PAMI), Nanjing, and China Science IntelliCloud Technology, Hefei, China.

 His research interests include pattern recognition and machine learning.

 \end{IEEEbiography}